Two flagship urology-oncology products

 Decapeptyl®: a major player in prostate cancer

 Decapeptyl®, a pillar of the Urology-Oncology franchise, is an analog of GnRH (Gonadotropin Releasing Hormone, a hormone secreted by the hypothalamus).
 It is primarily indicated for hormonal treatment of locally advanced metastatic prostate cancer.
-Decapeptyl®is also indicated in gynecology for the treatment of uterine fibroma, endometriosis, precocious puberty and female infertility (in vitro fertilization).
-Decapeptyl® is marketed in over 60 countries.
+Decapeptyl® is also indicated in gynecology for the treatment of uterine fibroma, endometriosis, precocious puberty and female infertility (in vitro fertilization).
+Decapeptyl® is Ipsen’s leading product and is present in 76 countries.

 Hexvix®: a major impact on the diagnosis and treatment of bladder cancer